Corporate Network Survival Guide - How to Connect with Another WiFi Router with the Same SSID

 Hosted network status : Not started

 The notebook is connected to the WiFi network ABC via router zz:zz:zz:zz:zz:zz.
-Any router is available under the SSID ABC?
+Are any other routers available under the SSID ABC?

 $ netsh wlan show all

 Look for SHOW NETWORK MODE=BSSID from the result.
-It shows all the router available for WiFi network ABC
+It shows all the routers available for WiFi network ABC:

 =======================================================================